SOwOphie/wsedit/README.md

     directly.)
 2. Make sure you have `ncurses` with unicode support installed.
 This should be default on most popular distributions.
-3.  *Optional*, Linux only: Install either `xclip` or `xsel` with your package manager.
+3.  *Optional*, Linux only: Install either `wl-clipboard`, `xclip` or `xsel` with your package manager.
 If this step is skipped, `wsedit` will use a file buffer instead of the system facilities for copy/paste functionality.
 4. Grab the latest stable release of `wsedit` from the `Releases` tab on GitHub.
 5. Extract the archive and point your shell towards its contents.